Candalides cyprotus cyprotus (Oliff)

 This species has highly picturesque, polymorphic (multicoloured) larvae.
 Although widespread the butterflies are naturally rare.
 Males are more commonly observed than females, and are usually encountered hill-topping, especially along dunes, waiting for newly emerged females to fly in for mating.
 If the males are present with males of its close relative Candalides hyacinthina simplexa, then the two groups of males will fly at different heights.
 The former will patrol the dune below a height of about 1 m, while the latter will patrol above a height of 1 m.
 The male usually perches on a low twig but sometimes rests directly on the ground.
 Females are rarely seen flying, yet its Grevillea hostplants nearly always carry eggs during the flight season.

-This butterfly is often placed in the all-encompassing genus Candalides, but adult and immature stage morphologies, and larval foodplant preference indicate it belongs in the more compact genus Cyprotides.
+The genus Candalides is a diverse one because there are differing adult and immature stage morphologies and larval foodplant preferences.
+The genus needs a serious revision of its taxonomy.
 C. cyprotus is a more isolated member of the genus, and besides some adult morphological differences, its eggs are coarsely reticulated, whereas the other members have finely reticulated eggs.

 Like all Lycaenids, the sexes are sexually dimorphic in morphology on the wing uppersides.
 In this species the difference is very clear, with the males being bright purple coloured, while the females have either broad blue or purplish blue areas.
 Both sexes are extremely attractive.
 Over its northwards distribution, the wing undersides become increasingly paler and specimens from northern areas have very indistinct markings.
 The purple colouration in the males is very intense when freshly emerged, but quickly becomes dull brownish-purple after flight.
-The males also have conspicuous, indigo coloured, trident shaped sex marks on the uppersides of the forewings, which distinguish the males belonging to this genus from those in Erina and Candalides.
-The males are capable of fast flight, but both sexes can usually be approached with care when settled.
+The males also have conspicuous, indigo coloured, trident shaped sex marks, and are capable of fast flight, but both sexes can usually be approached with care when settled.

 In South Australia it utilises plants belonging to the Proteaceae family.
 In temperate areas its primary larval hostplant is the red flowered Grevillea huegelii (comb grevillea) (Proteaceae).
 If the latter is absent then it will utilise Hakea leucoptera (needle bush) (Proteaceae).
 Recently (2011) in the Yumbarra Conservation Park it was found to utilise G. pterosperma (desert grevillea) and G. sarissa ssp umbellifera (desert comb-grevillea).
 The former is a tree grevillea with white flowers, while the latter is similar to G. huegelii but has much larger leaves.
 It probably utilises other Grevillea and Hakea species like H. mitchellii (desert hakea) as the butterfly can occur in areas where the known hostplants are absent.